 Yes, if healthcare in general interests you and if you would like to specifically focus on oral healthcare and its impact on individuals.
 The nature of dentistry makes it essential that you also have an ability to build a caring and professional relationship with patients, co-workers and the wider community.
-It is also desirable that you enjoy undertaking work that requires considerable attention to detail with small margins for error.
-The course is long (five years) and intense and the academic year is longer than for students of other disciplines.
+You should also enjoy undertaking work that requires considerable attention to detail with small margins for error.
+The course is long (five years) and intense and the academic year is longer than for students in other courses.